-ArcGIS Data Store is an application that lets you configure data storage for the hosting server used with your ArcGIS Enterprise portal.
-If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following different types of data stores:
+ArcGIS Data Store is an application that allows you to configure data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
+If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following types of data stores:

-- Relational data store—Stores your portal's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the portal Map Viewer or ArcGIS Pro.
+- Relational data store—Stores your organization's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.

-- Tile cache data store—Stores caches for your portal's hosted scene layers.
+- Tile cache data store—Stores caches for hosted scene layers.

-- Spatiotemporal big data store—Archives real-time observational data from a federated ArcGIS GeoEvent Server site and locations recorded through any apps that rely on location sharing, such as ArcGIS Indoors or ArcGIS Field Maps.
-It also stores the results generated using GeoAnalytics Tools run in the portal Map Viewer or ArcGIS Pro and stores missions and locations for ArcGIS Mission.
+- Spatiotemporal big data store—Archives real-time observational data from a federated ArcGIS GeoEvent Server site and stores locations recorded through any apps that rely on location sharing, such as ArcGIS Indoors or ArcGIS Field Maps.
+It also stores the results generated using GeoAnalytics Tools run in Map Viewer Classic or ArcGIS Pro and stores missions and locations for ArcGIS Mission.

 Configuring different ArcGIS Data Store types allows you to do the following:

-- Publish hosted feature layers to your portal.
+- Publish hosted feature layers to ArcGIS Enterprise.

-Hosted feature layers that rely on the relational data store allow you to more easily share and manage feature data in your portal.
-They also provide you with some additional functionality in the portal—such as publishing tile layers and exporting data from them, and adding or deleting fields—that are not available through the portal for ArcGIS Server feature services.
+Hosted feature layers that rely on the relational data store allow you to more easily share and manage feature data in your organization.
+They also provide you with some additional functionality—such as publishing tile layers and exporting data from them, and adding or deleting fields—that is not available through ArcGIS Enterprise for ArcGIS Server feature services.

 When you publish hosted feature layers, the source data is copied into the relational data store.

-- Publish hosted scene layers to your portal.
+- Publish hosted scene layers to ArcGIS Enterprise.

-If your portal's hosting server has a tile cache data store, you can publish hosted scene layers from ArcGIS Pro to your portal or publish from a scene layer package that you upload to the portal.
+If your hosting server has a tile cache data store, you can publish hosted scene layers from ArcGIS Pro to ArcGIS Enterprise or publish from a scene layer package that you upload to the portal website.

 Publishing hosted scene layers from ArcGIS Pro also creates a feature layer.
-The publisher determines whether the feature layer is a hosted feature layer or a feature layer that references the data in the registered data source (an ArcGIS Server feature service).
+The person publishing determines whether the feature layer is a hosted feature layer or a feature layer that references the data in the registered data source (an ArcGIS Server feature service).

 If you use ArcGIS GeoEvent Server to stream high volumes of real-time data, use ArcGIS Mission, or share mobile workers' locations from ArcGIS Field Maps, you can create a spatiotemporal big data store and archive the observation data.

 - Create backups of data stores automatically.